yusufshakeel/chroma-llm-chatbot/README.md

 Put your files inside this folder.
 It will be used to answer your queries.

+## `example-docs` folder

+This folder contains some sample files.
+You can copy them into the `documents` folder to get started.

-## Create/Update embeddings
+## Create/Update/Delete embeddings

-After adding/updating files in `documents` folder, run the following command to create/update embeddings in the chroma vector database.
+After adding/updating/removing files in the `documents` folder, run the following command to create/update embeddings in the chroma vector database.

 ```shell
 python3 src/embedding.py
 ```

+You may want to delete the older database inside the `db` folder when making changes to the chunk size, chuck overlap and adding/removing files from the `documents` folder.

 ## Query